 Water is very important to all living, it allows the cells in the body to absorb the nutrients from the food we take, it’s the same for our dogs.
-Dehydration in Dogs is a condition where the body loses more fluid than it’s taking in, it will result to reduce the blood flow and the volume of fluids, which reduces the delivery of oxygen to organs and tissue.
-Panting, breathing, urinating, defecating, and evaporation through the paws are all contribute to normal water loss, which your dog compensates by eating and drinking.
+Dehydration in Dogs is a condition where the body loses more fluid than it’s taking in, it will result to reduce blood flow and the volume of fluids, which reduces the delivery of oxygen to organs and tissue.
+Panting, breathing, urinating, defecating, and evaporation through the paws are all contribute to normal water loss, which your dog compensates for by eating and drinking.

 Symptoms Of Dehydration In Dogs

 Dehydration in dogs may begin mildly at first that you can give water only to your dog and do not need a visit to the vet, but mild dehydration can quickly progress to signs of severe health problems if not addressed properly.
-Severe Dehydration in Dogs can lead to kidney and other organs to failure so make sure if you see your dog with the symptoms give them necessary first aid and visit the vet immediately.
+Severe Dehydration in Dogs can lead to kidney and other organs to failure so make sure if you see your dog with the symptoms give them the necessary first aid and visit the vet immediately.